ArtiPedia/blog-v3/_posts/2016-03-18-optimize-jekyll-blog-seo.md

 {: .r}

 ## 8. Canonical URL
-You should not be serving the same content on different URLs though they may not look very different, a search engine bot considers them as different.
+You should not be serving the same content on different URLs.
+Even if those URLs do not look very different, a search engine bot considers them as different.

 ```http://blog.webjeda.com/free-domain-email-zoho/```